2023 CTSI Pilot Translational and Clinical Studies Program (PTCS) Methodological Innovation Award Request for Applications

-- A Letter of Support is required from each co-investigator to the mPI(s) explaining her/his intention and commitment to this project.
+- A Letter of Support is required from each co-investigator to the PI/mPI(s) explaining her/his intention and commitment to this project.

-- A Letter of Support is not requiredfrom a mPI to the other PI(s).
+- A Letter of Support is not required from a mPI to the PI.

-- From Division Chief or Department Chair to the project mPI(s).
+- From Division Chief or Department Chair to the project PI/mPI.

-- To acknowledge the resources are available for the mPI(s) (including cost-sharing).
+- To acknowledge awareness and support of the project (including cost-sharing).

-- A Letter of Intent/Support is required from any non-MCW institution indicating a willingness to negotiate a project-specific subaward and validation that the institution is on-board with the project and is aware of the effort commitments being made.
+- A Letter of Intent/Support to establish consortium is required from any non-MCW institution indicating a willingness to negotiate a project-specific subaward and validation that the institution is on-board with the project and is aware of the effort commitments being made.

 - From Co-Investigators to mPI(s)